Loading...

 Damage Near the Edges

-Damage near the edges of the windshield can compromise the structural integrity of the glass.
+Damage near the edges of the windshield can compromise structural integrity.
 The edges are crucial for the windshield's overall strength, and any damage in these areas can increase the risk of the glass shattering.
-In such cases, replacement is the safer option.

 Compromised Safety Features

-Modern vehicles are equipped with various safety features, such as advanced driver-assistance systems (ADAS), which rely on a clear and intact windshield for proper functioning.
+Modern vehicles equipped with ADAS systems rely on a clear and intact windshield.
 If the damage affects these systems, replacement is necessary to ensure the safety features work correctly.

 The Process of Auto Glass Repair